Bynesoft-Ltd/BynePDF/README.md

 # BynePDF

 BynePDF is a simple wrapper for our SOTA model Byne-LayoutLM.
 This model enables the retrieval of pages from visually rich documents.
-With this library, you can implement document-understanding systems and create visual or agentic RAG pipelines with industry-leading performance when analysing documents like pitch decks, company reports or scientific papers.
+With this library, you can implement document-understanding systems and create visual or agentic RAG pipelines with industry-leading performance for analysing documents like pitch decks, company reports or scientific papers.

 [Blog post](https://blog.bynedocs.com/layoutlm-byne-v0.1-beta-launch)
 [Huggingface](https://huggingface.co/Byne/LayoutLM-Byne-v0.1)